mhezel/mhezel/README.md

 I am training to be a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from the Philippines.

-- :telescope: I’m working my way to be a Software Developer contributing to both frontend and backend for building web applications.
-I find myself interested and   willingly active to learn new languages and frameworks like PHP , Yii2 Framework, as well as work in Relational Database Management Systems like (MYSQL, Maria DB, Microsoft SQL Server).
+- :telescope: I’m working as a Web Application Developer contributing to both frontend and backend for building web applications.
+I find myself interested and willingly active in learning new languages and frameworks like PHP , Yii2 Framework, as well as work in Relational Database Management Systems like (MYSQL, Maria DB, Microsoft SQL Server).

 - :seedling: Exploring UI/UX Web Designing and Development (Product Development Life Cylce, UX Research Design)